atolye15/checklist/README.md

 ![License](https://img.shields.io/github/license/atolye15/checklist) ![Build status](https://img.shields.io/circleci/build/github/atolye15/checklist?token=f24c01bd62842ac4e36b333b195fbe18f98459cd) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/atolye15/checklist/blob/master/CONTRIBUTING.md)

 We love to automate anything if it can be automated.
 For the things we can’t automate (yet) we have a protocol.
-These protocols standardise our workflow so that everyone in Atolye15 works on a standard.
-Checklist is a project that helps us to follow these protocols online.
+These protocols standardise our workflow so that everyone in Atolye15 can work on a standard.
+Checklist is a project that helps us follow these protocols online.

 ## Motivation